 How We Evaluate

 We understand that parents and caretakers are the experts on their children.
-This understanding provides the foundation for how we team works collaboratively with families in the diagnostic evaluation and ongoing follow-up of every child.
-The evaluation includes consultation with parents and caretakers to understand their child’s strengths as well as areas needing support.
+This understanding provides the foundation for how we work collaboratively with families during the diagnostic evaluation and ongoing follow-up of every child.
+The evaluation includes consultation with parents and guardians to understand their child’s strengths as well as areas needing support.
 Depending on the concerns, we work to gain a comprehensive understanding of your child’s needs using: